grscheller/scheller-linux-archive/courses/Udacity/PythonForAI/README.md

 not found in the virtual environment.
 It is installed in the neovim environment, maybe it is needed in the py4ai virtual environment.

+## 2024-04-07

+The problem is that jedi-language-server was not installed into the py4ai virtual environment.

+I am having trouble finding good information/documentation on what exactly needs to be installed into the neovim virtenv vs what needs to be installed into the virtenv of the Python version for which I am developing.

+Have been working on my devel environment infrastructure so that I will not have to maintain my python virtenvs by hand.